best wood for laser cutting

 Take a Look at the Resin Content

-The sap or resin content of wood that is selected will have a notable impact on whether the wood burns are darker or lighter.
+The sap or resin content of the wood that is selected will have a notable impact on whether the wood burns are darker or lighter.
 If you are trying to get a darker burn, for example, then you should select a piece of wood with a high resin content.

 Alder or cherry are both great options.
 However, if you are trying to find something that is a bit lighter, then you might want to try using oak.